The Parable of Lazarus and the Rich Man does NOT support Hell, though this scripture is commonly used as a 'proof text'.

 • Q. Who was this ‘Lazarus’?
 A. Lazarus is the Greek equivalent of the Hebrew ‘Eleazar’, servant and steward of the house of Abraham.

 • Q. Was it the same Lazarus resurrected back to life by Jesus?
 A. No. This is a parable with names; not a play-by-play tour of Hell.
+Besides, Jesus loved Mary, Martha and Lazarus.
+Some sources say Lazarus became a pastor in the Jerusalem.

 • Q. What is the significance of his sores?
-A. Most likely bed sores from sleeping on the ground in one spot too long or representative of the ridicule and snobbery of the Jews toward all Gentiles.
+A. Most likely bed sores from sleeping on the ground in one spot too long or representative of the ridicule and snobbery the Jews showed toward all Gentiles.

 • Q. Who were the dogs that ‘came and licked his sores’?
 A. The Jews referred to the Gentiles as ‘dogs’.
 (See Mark 7:27.
 Matthew 15:26)